nasa/fprime/docs/getting-started.md

 cd GpsApp/Gps
 ```

 Next, in this directory, we will create a file called *GpsComponentAi.xml* filled with the below text.
-This represents our Components design by defining
+This represents our component's design by defining
 the ports it uses to connect with other components and the files used to specify commands, telemetry, and events.
 As can be seen, we are creating our component
 to have 5 ports: